DebajitDeka/amazon-chime-sdk-js/README.md

 meetingSession.audioVideo.addObserver(observer);
 ```

-**Use case 24.** Add an observer to receive alerts.
+**Use case.** Add an observer to receive alerts.
 You can use these alerts to notify users of connection problems.

 ```js
 const observer = {